BridgesLab/PredictorsDietInducedObesity/README.md

 All posters, manuscripts or external presentations are in the **publications** folder.
 This includes revisions, and where possible reviewer comments and responses.

+A preprint of the manuscript from this study is available on bioRxiv at http://dx.doi.org/10.1101/004283